the-teachingRSE-project/competencies/summarised_competencies.md

 Research software is now used and developed not only in \ac{STEM} domains, but also in other fields, like medicine and the humanities.
-Researchers, however, often lack the skills to use specialised software for their research, let alone write it [@NamingPain].
+Researchers, however, often lack the skills to use specialised software for their research, let alone write it.
 If they come from a non-technical domain, they may also struggle to know what to ask when trying to request help from and interact with more experienced colleagues.
-A gap still exists in academic education, as many curricula do not sufficiently prepare students in this regard.
+A gap still exists in academic education, as many curricula do not sufficiently prepare students in this regard, therefore students and researchers fill this gap by themselves.

 Researchers investing increasing amounts of their time developing their \ac{SE}
 skills to support their research work can find themselves with little time to do the research